 #1 Cause Of Roofs Leak: Failed Pipe Boot Gasket

-It never ceases to amaze me the amount of roofers installing brand new “lifetime” roofs while they continue to use a pipe flashing that will last 8-10 years at most.
+It never ceases to amaze me the number of roofers installing brand new “lifetime” roofs while they continue to use a pipe flashing that will last 8-10 years at most.
 I’m reminded of the old saying about a chain only being as strong as its weakest link.
 The weakest link in most roofing systems is the cheap pipe boots or flashings being installed.
-Fortunately, there are a few products on the market that can change this; a few are listed below.
+Fortunately, there are a few products on the market that can change this: